Humming: Your Secret Weapon Against Stress and Anxiety

 Real Ways to Add Humming into Your Day

-You don’t need a lot of time or fancy tools to try this.
-Here are a few easy ways to use humming to help you feel better:
+You don’t need a lot of time or fancy tools.
+Here are easy ways to use humming to help you feel calmer:

-• Hum while you make coffee or tea.
-Just a short hum in the morning can start your day with calm.
+Hum while you make coffee or tea in the morning.

-• Sing in the car or shower.
-This is your private concert—no one’s judging!
+Sing in the shower or car—it’s your private concert.

 What If It Feels Weird?